beatricevizuroiu/OOPP-G7/README.md

 Now you are free to import the project into your favourite IDE and to start coding.

-### Contribution guidlines
+### Contribution guidelines
 - Before contributing please read our [CODE\_OF\_CONDUCT](CODE_OF_CONDUCT.md).
-- When writing commit messages try to make it clear to unkowning readers what is being changed in the commit.
+- When writing commit messages be as clear as possible on what changed in that respective commit.
 - Never commit directly to master or development.